zichao-y/PPGNNTrainSys/README.md

 ## **Artifact Evaluation**
 We provide instructions for evaluating our work on the **ogbn-products** dataset.
 Training on other datasets follows a similar workflow.

 ### **Workflow Overview**
-The evaluation consists of four main parts:
+The evaluation script evaluation.sh consists of four main parts:

 1. **Preprocessing**
    - Convert the dataset into a format suitable for PP-GNN training.